rokbenko/ai-playground/langchain-tutorials/1-TUI_LangGraph_agent_Tavily/README.md

 ## 📖 Description 📖

-Python and Node.js TUIs for a LangGraph ReAct agent using the [Tavily](https://tavily.com/) tool to get a web connection and an OpenAI LLM.
-The [ReAct](https://arxiv.org/abs/2210.03629) agent is able to decide on its own whether to use tools or not.
+Python and Node.js TUIs for a LangGraph ReAct agent using the Tavily tool to get a web connection and an OpenAI LLM.

 This directory has the following structure: